laravel-notification-channels/channels/README.md

 1. Create an account and get the API key [here](https://www.sms77.io/de/)

-2. Add the API key to the `services,php` config file:
+2. Add the API key to the `services.php` config file:

 	```php
 	// config/services.php